 Organic Hearts of Palm

-The tender "hearts of palm" we enjoy are actually the undeveloped leaves that have yet to emerge from their casing within the stem of the palm tree.
+This natural color variation has no effect on the taste or quality of the palm hearts.
+The tender "hearts of palm" we enjoy are the undeveloped leaves that have yet to emerge from their casing within the stem of the palm tree.
+The tender "hearts of palm" we enjoy are the undeveloped leaves that have yet to emerge from their casing within the stem of the palm tree.

-The huasaí palm is very prolific.
-Where one is found there will typically be dozens more in close proximity, competing for soil nutrients and sunlight.
+Wild palm species are very prolific.
+Where one mature palm is found there will typically be dozens more in proximity, competing for soil nutrients and sunlight.

-Guided by strict size and maturity protocols, harvesters will cut only the palms that are of ideal maturity (not too young, not too old).
-This practice leaves the older plants ideally situated to thrive and to seed future huasaí plants.
+Guided by strict size and maturity protocols, harvesters will cut only the palm stems of ideal maturity (not too young, not too old).
+This practice leaves the remaining palm plants ideally situated to thrive and to seed future generations.

 By harvesting palm hearts with sustainable practices, the rainforest thrives while hundreds of independent operators build financial security for themselves and their families.